The See of Things

 The old woman looked up at their stirring.
 She then placed her palm upon the circle and leaned forward.
 The weight of her body broke the sand’s surface and she spoke more words, too soft for the girl to hear.

 The girl shifted her eyes from the ghosts to the clouds above.
-Had the hand within given the old woman a warning?
+Had the Hand within given the old woman a warning?
 But the old woman continued to rake until she had created a series of 9 inch parallel lines along the wet earth.
 With a diagonal swipe of a finger across each line, she finished her ritual and made ready to dig.
 The pace of the incoming tide hastened, rushing and withdrawing and rushing again, as the sun dropped within inches of the clouded horizon.
-Sensing its setting behind the clouds, the sea pressed harder.
+Sensing its setting behind the clouds, the Sea pressed harder.
 But the old woman ignored both, scooping out handfuls of sand, again, and again, while calling louder.
 Water spilled around her knees and pooled as it receded, destroying her work.

 “You may not keep it!” she scolded.
 Bending over while at the same time throwing back her head in defiance, she screamed louder, “Show me!!!”